mbucchia/OpenXR-Toolkit/opencomposite.md

 ## Introduction

-[OpenComposite](https://gitlab.com/znixian/OpenOVR/-/tree/openxr) is a separate software from OpenXR Toolkit, developed and maintained by a different team.

-The goal of OpenXR Toolkit is to add functionality to OpenXR applications.
-However, not all applications are written for OpenXR, and therefore OpenXR Toolkit canot be used with these applications.

-The goal of OpenComposite is to run applications built on the legacy OpenVR (predecessor of OpenXR), which typically require SteamVR, to use OpenXR instead.
+The goal of [OpenComposite](https://gitlab.com/znixian/OpenOVR/-/tree/openxr) is to run applications built on the legacy OpenVR (predecessor of OpenXR), which typically require SteamVR, to use OpenXR instead.

 The diagram below show how games developed for OpenXR and OpenVR typically operate.
 This is before the introduction of OpenComposite.